seynard/vcf_cleanup/README.md

 [On hard filtering variants](https://gatk.broadinstitute.org/hc/en-us/articles/360035890471-Hard-filtering-germline-short-variants)

 Variants were filtered on the INFO field and on samples-level annotations of the vcf.
-If haploid individuals are genotyped under the diploid model, SNPs with a high proportion of heterozygote calls were also filtered out, option type haploid/diploid.
-Finally, we removed the SNP markers having an additional allele noted *, which are indels (InDel), that can't be managed by subsequent plink analyses.
+Additionally, we removed the SNP markers having an allele noted *, as observed for indels (InDel), that cannot be managed easily in subsequent analyses.

 ## 2. Filters on annotations in the vcf file
 The general marker INFO fields (FS, SOR, MQ...) and the sample level annotations that were analysed by plotting their distribution of values in the dataset and/or used for filtering are indicated in bold in the lists 2.1 and 2.2.
 Other annotations (DP, AC, AF) are indicated for reference.

-MQRankSum and ReadPosRankSum (italics): were finally not used in the filters, as suggested by the distribution of their values on the plots (see histograms and ECDF in Figures_S1_VcfCleanup and below).

 ### 2.1.
 In the INFO field: general SNP quality estimations
 * **FS** = FisherStrand; phred-scaled probability that there is strand bias at the site.